Hillary Clinton says Vance’s child care comments are ‘not in touch’ with most Americans’ lives | KRDO

 (CNN) — Hillary Clinton has criticized Republican vice presidential nominee JD Vance for suggesting that families could ease the financial burden of child care by tapping grandparents for more help, saying that the Ohio senator is “just not in touch with what goes on in the lives and the working careers of the vast majority of Americans.”

 “It’s almost impossible to understand his worldview.
 Where is he coming from?
-Where does he get these ideas?” the former secretary of state said in an interview with CNN’s Fareed Zakaria set to air on Sunday as she promotes her new book, “Something Lost, Something Gained.”
+Where does he get these ideas?” the former secretary of state said in an interview with CNN’s Fareed Zakaria that aired Sunday as she promotes her new book, “Something Lost, Something Gained.”

 Clinton described the comments Vance made about child care in a recent interview with conservative pundit Charlie Kirk, as well as his recently unearthed 2021 remark about the United States being led by “childless cat ladies,” as the latest example of decades of opposition from Republicans in Washington to child care policy proposals that would provide government assistance to working families.